grand-hawk/picu-bot/README.md

-Users with any of the role ids in `SAVE_ROLES` env can save media. (e.g. moderators) Users with any of the role ids in `DELETE_ROLES` env can delete media. (e.g. admins) Certain commands, such as `?import`, which require access to the bot can only be used by users with any of the role ids in `ADMIN_USERS` env.
+Users with any of the role ids in `SAVE_ROLES` env can save media. (e.g. moderators) Users with any of the role ids in `DELETE_ROLES` env can delete media. (e.g. admins) Certain commands, such as `?import`, which require access to the bot can only be used by users with any of the user ids in `ADMIN_USERS` env.

 Command prefix can be customized by changing the `COMMAND_PREFIX` env, but defaults to `?`.